cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

 We write the datasets into two variables called `Nretention` and `design`
 before merging.

-* both datasets contain a `plot_id` that can be used for merge
+Both datasets contain a column with a `plot_id` that has been
-  - extract into separate datasets
-  - We need to merge them two by two.
+used for merging.
+After merging the new synthesis dataset still contains many
+unused column that will be removed in another step so only variables of
+interest remain.

-* to analyse the dataset of system N retention we do need information about
+To analyse the dataset of system N retention we do need information about
 species diversity of the plots and the information about which plot is placed
 in which block from the design dataset.
 Furthermore we need values of the
-  initial basal diameter from the dataset Nrecov
+initial basal diameter from the dataset `Nrecov`

+!!!
+Note I cannot find Nrecov dataset where is that one you are talking about?

 ```r